Skip to main content

 Public Health Interest Group (PHIG)

-Executives: Amy Lloyd, Annie Jiang, Leeza Goldberg
+Executives: Leeza Goldberg

 The Public Health Interest Group is focused on providing University of Manitoba medical students with the best opportunities and experiences with all things public health related!
 If you are interested in public health issues including policy, health prevention, community health, or other public health topics, this is the Interest Group for you.